juhwang8378/bitcoin-and-other-things/AI/ChatGPT_en.md

 1. Create a project in ChatGPT
 2. Click on Instructions
+3. (Or skip the above and just do #4)
-3. Copy and paste the prompt below
+4. Copy and paste the prompt below
-4. Test it out by asking anything
+5. Test it out by asking anything

 ### Prompt: